New EV Chargers Coming to British Columbia

 New EV Chargers Coming to British Columbia Français

-- 7-Eleven Inc. received $300,000 to install six EV fast chargers in Vancouver, Langley, Abbotsford, Kelowna, Kamloops and Victoria.
-The Government of B.C.'s CleanBC Go Electric Program is also contributing $150,000.

-- Petro-Canada, a Suncor business, received $50,000 for an EV fast charger in Vancouver.
-The Government of B.C.'s CleanBC Go Electric Program is also contributing $25,000.

-Funded through Natural Resources Canada's Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative and Zero-Emission Vehicle Infrastructure Program, all EV chargers will be available for public use between now and November 2022.
+Funded through Natural Resources Canada's Zero-Emission Vehicle Infrastructure Program, all chargers will be available for public use by December 2021.

 Since 2015, Canada has made a historic investment of over $1 billion so far to make EVs more affordable and charging infrastructure more locally accessible.
 These investments are building a coast-to-coast network of fast chargers and installing chargers in local areas where Canadians live, work and play.
 The government also provides incentives of up to $5,000 to help Canadians buy EVs and full tax write-offs for businesses purchasing them.